 Basic Map Features

 The intel map can be viewed on both desktop and mobile devices.
 The rest of this article describes the desktop version, but be aware that the mobile version lacks some of these features.
-To view the intel map, you most sign in with the Google account associated with your agent account.
+Note that you must sign in with the account you use for Ingress to view the intel map.

 When you first sign in, it will be zoomed out so that you can see the whole world.
-You can pan and zoom to find a particular location, or tap the geolocation button (crosshairs) to zoom in on your device’s location.
-Keep in mind that it can take some time to load all the portal data, especially if many portals are in the current view.
+You can pan and zoom to find a particular location, or tap the geolocation button (crosshairs) to center and zoom in on your device’s location.
+Keep in mind that it can take some time to load all the map data.
 As you move around, the cell located at the center of your view will be outlined in orange, although you may have to zoom out to see it.

 If you click on a portal on the intel map, you will see most of the details that you can see on the portal information card in the scanner app.
-This includes the name of the portal; its photo; its current alignment, level and owner; the level, energy and owner of each resonator; and (if you click the appropriate tab) the type, rarity and owner of each of the portal’s mods.
+This includes the name of the portal; its photo; its current alignment, level and owner; any artifacts which may be present at the portal; the level, energy and owner of each resonator; and (if you click the appropriate tab) the type, rarity and owner of each of the portal’s mods, along with the benefits that they provide for the portal.
+There is also a button that provides driving directions to the portal.
+If one or more missions start at that portal, there will be a link to view them.
+There’s also a button to select a portal for drawing (see Drawing Tools below).

 The information displayed on the map can vary depending on your zoom level.
 The table below shows what is displayed at each zoom level:

-The missions button at the lower-right displays a list of the top 25 missions in your map view.
+The missions button at the lower-right displays a list of the top 25 missions in your map view when all portals are visible.
 Clicking on a mission will center the map view on the start portal and filter it to display only the portals that are part of the mission.
 If they must be visited in a specific order, they will be numbered and connected with lines.
+There is also a link to the Mission Creator Tool.

 Sometimes a portal will have an additional decoration on it to show that there is something special about it.